Angioedema & Ace Inhibitors

 The patient walked to ER with his tongue swollen so much that he could not talk.
 Everyone was surprised to see how bad it was and immediately, ER nurses attended him.
-Within no time, the patient started having problems breathing die to blocked airway.
+Within no time, the patient started having problems breathing due to blocked airway.

-As you know, if your tongue is so swollen that it is protruding out and bit by the teeth even with mouth open, chance are that the intubation would be very difficult or impossible.
+As you know, if your tongue is so swollen that it is protruding out and bit by the teeth even with mouth open, chances are that the intubation would be very difficult or impossible.

 The patient was transferred to ICU where he was stabilized and treated with high doses of steroids and anti-histamine in an attempt to lower his swelling.